 University is a time to make plenty of connections, with your study mates potentially becoming your work buddies down the line.
 LinkedIn is a free networking app that allows you to showcase your work history, as well as keep an eye on any jobs in your preferred field of work and study.

 Home to plenty of government services, including Centrelink, Medicare and the Australian Taxation Office (ATO), myGov allows you to sign up to services or update your personal details to help with job searches or government payments.
 Both the app and signing up to an account are free, making it easy to start your job hunt or get access to important documents.

 Do I need to download student apps?

 With plenty of resources available to uni students nowadays, it almost seems silly to not take advantage of them, especially if they’re free!
-While you’ll have to be careful to ensure you’re not spending all your time on your phone, having plenty of apps to take the stress out of studying can make your time at uni more enjoyable.
+While you’ll have to be careful to ensure you’re not spending all your time on your phone, having plenty of apps to take the stress out of studying can make your time at uni that bit more enjoyable.

 If you’re looking to also save on your mobile phone plan, be sure to check out our ratings for mobile phone providers and plans to ensure you’re getting the best deal for your needs.

 Picture credits: Twin Design/shutterstock.com, Noyna/shutterstock.com, NicoElNino/shutterstock.com, DisobeyArt/shutterstock.com, fizkes/shutterstock.com, Kiattisak Thongtawee/shutterstock.com, baranq/shutterstock.com, Monkey Business Images/shutterstock.com